themesberg/flowbite-svelte/src/routes/typography/list.md

 <MetaTag {breadcrumb_title} {title} {dir} {description}/>

 <script>
-  import { Htwo, PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { A, Heading, Breadcrumb, BreadcrumbItem } from '$lib' import { props as items1 } from '../props/List.json'
+  import { PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { A, Heading } from '$lib' import { props as items1 } from '../props/List.json'
   import { props as items2 } from '../props/Li.json'
   import { props as items3 } from '../props/Span.json'